TINGH/multimodal-spatial-description/README.md

   - `NextJoint`: 3-d vector, the position of the end of the bone closest to the finger tip.
   - `Length`: float, the length of the bone in millimeters.

- - `Angles between bones` float.
-For example, MetaProxAngle is computed according to the vectors of metacarpal bone and proximal bone.
+ - `Angles between bones` float, for example, MetaProxAngle is computed according to the vectors of metacarpal bone and proximal bone.
- - `Angles between fingers`:  float.
-For example, thumbIndexAngle is computed according to vectors of thumb and index finger.
+ - `Angles between fingers`:  float, for example, thumbIndexAngle is computed according to vectors of thumb and index finger.